 While we won't argue with that, we will say that the advantages of leveraging Excel's functionality to organize information and streamline tasks are unparalleled.
 To help those of you looking for a way to sharpen your skills, we've put together a detailed list of ways you can start using Excel to simplify your marketing tasks.
 Complete with templates, these suggestions will have you making strides in no time.
 Know what's even better?
 You can download this full collection of Excel templates in one fell swoop.

-How to Use Excel Spreadsheet Templates to Make Your Marketing Easier
+Free Excel Spreadsheet Templates That Make Marketing Easier

 While marketing budgets vary from business to business, the need for structure and a clear sense of alignment between your goals and your spending is critical across the board.
 To ensure you're always prepared for unanticipated costs, it's important that you're not only allocating your budget thoughtfully and properly, but that you're also keeping tabs on how closely you're sticking to your projected expenses.